WebexCC-SA/LAB-21177/docs/Excercise3.md

 - **Result**: The call evaluates Spanish >= 5 and VIP = True.
 The call will successfully route and present to the logged-in agent!

+**Congratulations!!!** on completing this lab!

+You have successfully mastered the end-to-end setup of Skill-Based Routing in Webex Contact Center, from configuring skill profiles and dynamic flow variables to diagnosing real-world routing issues and tracking call journeys in Analyzer reports.